Many

 from the sides of the stereo image.

-room: the stereo listener hears the full acoustic in all its
+in a reverberant room: the stereo listener hears the full

-glory, but the mono listener hears only the forward-facing
+acoustic in all its glory, but the mono listener hears only

-'M' microphone, not the sideways-facing 'S' microphone --
+the forward-facing 'M' microphone, not the sideways-facing

-and guess which one picks up the bulk of the room sound?
-This
+'S' microphone -- and guess which one picks up the bulk of

-absence of reverberation in mono afflicts artificial reverb
+the room sound?
+This absence of reverberation in mono afflicts

-wet!
+be too wet!

 "You